trim21/go-bencode/readme.md

 `[]uint8`(`[]byte`) and `[N]uint8`(`[N]byte`) will be decoded as bencode string.

-Decode Go string may not be valid utf8 string.
+Decoded Go string may not be valid utf8 string, you may need to validate by yourself.

 Go Array will be decoded with size check.
 Only bencode string/list with same length are valid, otherwise it will return a error.